SurajSSingh/SurajSSingh.github.io/content/projects/school/teapot.md

 * [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API): Graphic Library

 ## Overview
-Final project for interactive graphics class, learned how to write direct mesh and vertex shaders in WebGL.
+Final project for interactive graphics class; learned how to write direct mesh and vertex shaders in WebGL to produce a textured object inside the browser.
 Teapot has simple reflections with image and coloring for spout and handle.